marlonzabala/Kotlin-iTunes-Search/README.md

 Shows a list of movies on the main page and you can search through them.

 Details showed on the list are:
-Track Name, Artwork (400x400), Price, Genre
+- Track Name, Artwork (400x400), Price, Genre

 Clicking on an item will direct you to the Details Activity, giving a longer description on about the selected item.

 A placeholder image is used in the event of image retrieval failure.

+# Persistence
 The app stores data on the preferences.

 When app is destroyed when viewing a detail of a movie, you are retured to the detail activity upon reopen